 v1.4 was the content engine. v1.5 is the practitioner engine: every new asset answers a specific question a real engineering manager or tech lead has typed into a search bar this week.
 "What do I do when velocity drops?"
 "How do I run sprint review without it becoming demo theatre?"
 "Is my sprint goal actually a goal, or a deliverable?"
 "How do I tell if my EM is heading toward burnout?"

-Six new free tools, all interactive, all embeddable
+New free tools, all interactive, all embeddable

-- Sprint Maturity Self-Assessment — 10 weighted yes/no questions across 6 dimensions, scored 0-100 with three concrete next-sprint actions.
+- Sprint Maturity Self-Assessment; 10 weighted yes/no questions across 6 dimensions, scored 0-100 with three concrete next-sprint actions.

-- Definition of Done Generator — pick a preset, toggle items, copy or download the result as markdown.
+- Definition of Done Generator; pick a preset, toggle items, copy or download the result as markdown.

-- Sprint Review Agenda Generator — sync, async, or hybrid format, sized to sprint length.
+- Sprint Review Agenda Generator; sync, async, or hybrid format, sized to sprint length.

-- Sprint Goal Generator — pick a sprint type (feature, bugfix, infrastructure, discovery, refactor, customer-outcome), get 5 outcome-focused goal templates with placeholders.
+- Sprint Goal Generator; pick a sprint type (feature, bugfix, infrastructure, discovery, refactor, customer-outcome), get 5 outcome-focused goal templates with placeholders.

-- Sprint Goal Validator (new category) — paste a sprint goal, get a 0-100 quality score across six criteria with concrete fixes per failed criterion.
+- Sprint Goal Validator (new category): paste a sprint goal, get a 0-100 quality score across six criteria with concrete fixes per failed criterion.

-Twelve new long-form blog posts
+New long-form blog posts

 - What makes a good user story (INVEST applied)